alexdchiu/pirates-booty/journals/ting.md

+## August 4, 2022
+- created 2 unit tests to see if users app is installed and if user model exists.
+Had to go into pgadmin to allow accounts to be able to create database in order for the unit test to work.

+## August 3, 2022
+- finished edit page and also
+- implemented dynamic picture url with help from team

 ## August 1, 2022
 - fixed wheel css to be center-aligned by adding a few div to wrap the wheel in and used flexbox justify content to center
 - fixed leaderboard css and filtered search css